Dance Improvisation in Saskatoon:

 Relevance of Dance Improvisation:

-We are dancers in a small city far from major centres, struggling to gain acceptance, recognition, and support for the practice at the heart of our work and art—the practise of dance improvisation.
+Dancers dedicated to improvisation working far from major centres struggle to gain acceptance, recognition, and support for the practice at the heart of their work and art.

 KSAMB Dance Company, like other contemporary companies, uses improvisation to generate new material for scored and choreographed performances.
-More than most, we use improvisation as our main practice, and especially, Contact Improvisation (CI.)
-Unlike most modern dance companies, KSAMB does improvisation as a performance art.
+More than most, we use improvisation as our core practice, and especially, Contact Improvisation (CI.)
+Unlike most modern dance companies, KSAMB also performs improvisation.

 Movement improvisation as a recreational activity and as performance is inclusive.
 It can involve virtuosic dance technique but, “…it is not the extent of the formal movement technique that impresses one watching these performers in action; rather it is the attention and air of simplicity given equally to all moments of moving” (Louise Steinman.)
 Influential American improviser and founder of Action Theater, Ruth Zaporah, calls it “the art of skillful being.”